Mammographic Lesion Segmentation with Lightweight Models: A Comparative Study: Acknowledgments

 The author acknowledges the use of Grammarly and ChatGPT (OpenAI) for language editing and grammar correction to improve clarity and readability.
 All scientific content, including methodology, analysis, and interpretation, was developed entirely by the author.

 \textbf{Helder Oliveira} is a researcher specializing in medical imaging and data analysis.
 He holds a PhD in electrical engineering, with a focus on medical image analysis.
 His work includes breast cancer detection, computer-aided detection (CAD) systems, and machine learning approaches for medical imaging.
-He is also interested
+He is also interested in probabilistic graphical models such as Bayesian networks and Structural Equation Models.